IBM/TAT-Banking/README.md

 Follow the steps outlined below to clone the repo, build docker images, and tag and push the images to dockerhub:

-       1. Change to the directory where you clone the repo
+       1. Change to the directory where you clone the `TAT-Banking` repo

            $ cd TAT-Banking/